-- 1. Thank you for the opportunity to comment on the Productivity Commission report on transitioning to a low-emissions economy.
+- Thank you for the opportunity to comment on the Productivity Commissions report on transitioning to a low-emissions economy.
 This submission responds to the question posed in the draft report: Should wastewater treatment plants be included in the Emissions Trading Scheme? - 2.
-The Association would like to meet with the Commission to discuss this submission. - 3.
 Water New Zealand is a not-for-profit organisation that promotes and represents water professionals and organisations.
 It is the country's largest water industry body, providing leadership and support in the water sector through advocacy, collaboration and provision of technical support.
 Members are drawn from all areas of the water management industry including regional councils and territorial authorities, consultants, suppliers, government agencies and scientists.
-Given our memberships interests the focus of this submission is on domestic wastewater treatment and onsite wastewater systems. - 4.
+Given our memberships interests the focus of this submission is on domestic wastewater treatment and onsite wastewater systems. - 3.
 We are of the view that wastewater treatment plants should not be included in the emissions trading scheme.
-We acknowledge however that the opportunities for emission reductions presented by wastewater are not insignificant. - 5.
-Our membership has been consulted on the content of this submission.
-While the majority of our members supported its content, we received three responses from individuals who expressed the view that wastewater treatment plants should be included in the emissions trading scheme.
-These responses stressed the large impacts of climate change on water and wastewater systems.
-They shared a common sentiment that to not participate in our principal national vehicle for emissions reduction would run counter to the sectors best interests and could be seen that the sector doesn't wish to do its fair share.
+We acknowledge however that the opportunities for emission reductions presented by wastewater are not insignificant. - 4.
+The emissions profile of wastewater treatment plants in New Zealand is currently poorly understood and little co-ordination exists to unlock emissions reductions.
+Alternative government support measures could be good to unlock these opportunities, with a plan to transition wastewater treatment plants into the scheme as greenhouse gas management of the sector matures. - 5.
+Possible reform opportunities for the water sector are currently being led by the Department of Internal Affairs.
+Should this result in the management of wastewater treatment plants shifting from local councils to larger entities with sufficient capacity to respond to the demands of the Emissions Trading Scheme, it may be appropriate to reconsider the inclusion of wastewater treatment plants.

-- 6. The emissions profile of wastewater treatment plants in New Zealand is poorly understood and little co-ordination exists to unlock emissions reductions.
-Water New Zealand is of the view that alternative government support measures could assist in unlocking these opportunities, with a plan to transition wastewater treatment plants into the ETS as greenhouse gas management of the sector matures. - 7.
-Reform proposals for the water sector are currently being led by the Department of Internal Affairs and MBIE.
-Should this result in the management of wastewater treatment plants shifting from local councils to larger entities with sufficient capacity to respond to the demands of the Emissions Trading Scheme, it may be appropriate to reconsider the inclusion of wastewater treatment plants. - 8.
-We suggest mechanisms (alternatives to the ETS) could be put in place to improve management of wastewater emissions. - 9.
+- 6. We suggest mechanisms (alternatives to the ETS) could be put in place to improve management of wastewater emissions. - 7.
 This submission provides detail on; wastewater treatment plant emissions, reasons why they should not be included in the emissions trading scheme, opportunities to realise emissions reductions from wastewater treatment plants and alternative measures that could be could in place to support emissions reduction of wastewater treatment.